 This voltage is set up externally, and its range varies with reference voltage.
 As the reference voltage increases, the common-mode range decreases.
-When the differential inputs are driven with an amplifier, the actual common-mode range is determined by the amplifier's output swing.
-If the differential inputs are not driven from an amplifier, the common-mode range is determined by the supply voltage on the $V{\rm DD}$ supply pin and the $V{\rm SS}$ supply pin.
+When driving the differential inputs with an amplifier, the actual common-mode range is determined by the amplifier's output swing.
+If the differential inputs are not driven from an amplifier, the common-mode range is determined by the supply voltage on the V{DD} supply pin and the V{SS} supply pin.

-When a conversion takes place, the common mode is rejected, resulting in a noise-free signal of amplitude $-2 \times (4 \times V{REF})$ to $+2 \times (4 \times V{REF})$, corresponding to Digital Codes -4096 to +4095.
+When a conversion takes place, the common mode is rejected, resulting in a noise-free signal of amplitude $-2 \times (4 \times V{REF})$ to $+2 \times (4 \times V{REF})$ corresponding to Digital Code -4096 to Digital Code +4095.